lparsons/galaxy_tools/tools/sam_stats/README.txt

 == ea-utils Galaxy Wrapper ==

-This is a Galaxy wrapper for some ea-utils tools, fastq-join and sam-stats.
+This is a Galaxy wrapper for the sam-stats tools from the ea-utils suite.

 ** Installation **